Auxetic behavior on demand: a three steps recipe for new designs: A simple model for perfect auxetics

 This allows the units to counter rotate respect to each other, like cogs in a machine.
-The units arranged in a bipartite network can be separated in two sets $A$ and $B$, i.e. each connected to the other but not to itself, see Fig.~\ref{fig:net2Aux}.
+The units arranged in a bipartite network can be separated in two sets $A$ and $B$, i.e. each connected to the other but not to itself, see \textbf{Figure \ref{fig:net2Aux}}a.

 \item {\bf Initially and at rest, every pair of neighboring polygons position's ($\vec{x}_i$, $\vec{x}_j$) and the vertex between them have to be collinear. }